res3066/ansible_letsencrypt_dns01/README.md

 Optional (but you might find useful):
 	openssl_passphrase: super-secret
+	force_cert_renew: 'yes'
+	cert_renew_days: 30

-If present, then created and used keys expect to be encrypted with that passphrase.
+If `openssl_passphrase` is present, then created and used keys expect to be encrypted with that passphrase.

 Note that this uses a lookup plugin (`ssl_key_text`) which is built into the role and decodes an openssl private key using the included passphrase if necessary.

 You may want to use this when uploading your key to your server (or you can just put the passphrase in a file if your server can use that).
 To read get the key as unencrypted PEM format:

+If `force_cert_renew` is set to `yes` it will force renewal of the certification, otherwise the renewal will go based on the `cert_renew_days` variable.

+`cert_renew_days` defaults to 60, thus we will renew your certificates if they're at least 30 days old.

 ```
     - name: copy the key material to the appropriate location